brandonramirez/todo-api/README.md

 Building
 --------

+Dependencies:

+* Maven

-To build, clone the repo, cd into the directory and run `ant build test`.
+To build, clone the repo, cd into the directory and run `mvn package`.

-The build process will output a file named `todoApi.war` in the top-level directory.
+The build process will output a file named `todo-api-1.1.war` in the `target` directory.
 This is a standard Java EE web application which can be deployed into any servlet container.

 Installing